nand-n/gopher/README.md

 - Or because the corresponding gorouting is panicking

 Go's defer statement schedules a funciton call (the deferred function) to be run immediately before the funciton executing the surrouning function .
 It is effective way to deal with situations such as resouces that must be released regardless of which path the function takes to retur.

+## Methods

+A method is nothing more than a FUNC attached to a TYPE.
+When you attach a func to a typ it is a mehtod of that type.
+You attach a func to a type with a reciever

+## Interfaces and Polimorphism

+An Interface in go defines a set of method signatures.

+Polimorphism is the ability of a VALUE of a certain type to also be of another type

+---> in Go values can be of more than one type

+##### Polimorphism refers to the ability of an object to be of an additional typ e and take on d/t beheviours.
+In the context of programming it allows values of d/t types to be treated as instance of a common type.